-- A better understanding of themselves and the world of work - Made further developments in their employability skills - Have or be making plans to manage change and transition to their next stage, including the development of career skills, attitudes and qualities - Have access to a wide range of work and career related opportunities, including:

-a) meaningful encounters with employers and local businesses and b) at least one experience of a workplace
+- A better understanding of themselves and the world of work - Made further developments in their employability skills - Have or be making plans to manage change and transition to their next stage, including the development of career skills, attitudes and qualities - Have access to a wide range of work and career related opportunities, including: a) meaningful encounters with employers and local businesses and b) at least one experience of a workplace

 The Gatsby Foundation has developed 8 benchmarks which provides learners with the framework for high quality encounters; outlining the experiences and information each learner should have access to so that they can make informed and aspirational decisions about their future.
-Over the next 2 years The Iffley Academy are working to ensure that all 8 benchmarks are covered to offer high quality careers education across the school.
+The Iffley Academy works to ensure that all 8 benchmarks are covered to offer high quality careers education across the school.